singhsaab97/BouncyBallsLoader/README.md

 3. **colors**: Color of every consecutive ball (it will take a default color if count of colors is not equal to the number of balls).
 4. **direction**: Determines the bounce direction (options are up, down, left and right).
 5. **duration**: Total animation duration of one bounce cycle.
-6. **autoLoad**: Determines if the loader will start animating as soon as it's added to the parent view (default value is set to true).

 ### How to use
 ```